-A. The Hearing Panel shall be composed of faculty and student members chosen in the following manner:
+- A. The Hearing Panel shall be composed of faculty and student members chosen in the following manner: - 1.
+Faculty Members:

-1. Faculty Members

-The Dean of each of the constituent colleges and schools of the University shall appoint five (5) faculty members from his/her unit to serve on the Hearing Panel Pool.
+The Dean of each of the constituent colleges and schools of the University or the Associate Dean of the MarshallCommunity & Technical College shall appoint five (5) faculty members from his/her unit to serve on the HearingPanel Pool panel.
 Such appointments will be made annually in the spring semester with the understanding that some of these faculty members will be available to hear appeals during the summer terms and the week before the beginning of Spring semester.
 Terms will run from May 15 to the following May 15.
-Faculty members serving on the Panel must have graduate faculty status at the "Graduate" or "Doctoral" level if the course or program in question is a the graduate level course.

-2. Student Members
+2. Student Members:

 The President of Student Government Association President shall appoint three (3) students from each of the constituent colleges and schools of the University to serve on the Hearing Panel Pool.
-Students serving on a Hearing Panel should, if possible, must be graduate students if the course or the program in question is at the graduate level.
-If needed due to small numbers of students on the Hearing Panel Pool, graduate students serving on the Hearing Panel Pool, graduate students serving on the Hearing Panel Pool.

-3. Hearing Officers
+3. Hearing Officers:

 The Budget and Academic Policy Committee will call for volunteers and appoint two Hearing Officers each spring.
-It is desirable but not required that the Hearing Officers have served on a hearing panel.
+It is desirable but not required that the Hearing Officers have served on a hHearing pPanel the Hearing Panel.